W E D D I N G W O R K S H O P

 C E R E M O N Y F L O W E R S

-Working in antique vessels, we will demonstrate and then guide you through your own urn arrangement using chicken wire for structure.
+Working in unique vessels, we will demonstrate and then guide you through your own large-scale arrangement using chicken wire for structure.
 Creating a foundation of forked seasonal branches for shape and balance, we will layer the largest focal flowers and lastly add in the wispy gestures or 'accent’ flowers.

 As a team we will collaboratively work to a set brief to decorate a beautiful ceremony backdrop.
 We will share our approach to constructing installations for weddings and events including both the creative design and practical mechanics that go into building large-scale floral installations without the use of floral foam.